 Dissatisfaction extends beyond work-Saturn Return affects relationships, living situations, and identity simultaneously.
 Ensure career isn’t absorbing blame for broader life recalibration.

-You haven’t genuinely committed to your current path—Saturn respects mastery.
-Changing direction before achieving competence may perpetuate patterns rather than resolve them.
+You haven’t genuinely committed to your current path-Saturn respects mastery.
+Changing direction before achieving competence may perpetuate avoidance rather than resolve misalignment.

 Financial instability would create crisis-Saturn appreciates practical reality.
 Sometimes the work is stabilizing current foundations before building new ones.